ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : keepaliveTimeout

 Type:
-: Numeric, with special value `Default`
+: Numeric

 Default:
-: Default
+: Implementation-defined

 A Transport Services system can request a protocol that supports sending keep alive packets {{keep-alive}}.
-This property specifies the maximum time an idle connection (one for which no transport packets have been sent) should wait before the Local Endpoint sends a keep-alive packet to the Remote Endpoint.
+This property specifies the maximum number of seconds an idle connection (one for which no transport packets have been sent) should wait before the Local Endpoint sends a keep-alive packet to the Remote Endpoint.
 Adjusting this Property will only take effect when the underlying stack supports sending keep-alive packets.
 Guidance on setting this value for datagram transports is provided in {{!RFC8085}}.
-The special value
-`Default` means that this timeout will use the default for the selected transport.
 A value greater than the connection timeout ({{conn-timeout}}) will disable the sending of keep-alive packets.

 ### Connection Group Transmission Scheduler {#conn-scheduler}